Selecting your direct reports

 Change the people or change the people

-Given the statistics, you certainly want to think differently about your talent acquisition efforts, first by giving yourself permission to fail at it, and recognize that you will make errors.
+Given the statistics, you certainly want to think differently about your key position hiring efforts, first by giving yourself permission to fail at it, and recognize that you will make errors.
 Recruiting, interviewing and negotiating are time consuming processes.
 Once you make a final selection, it is easy to just leave this behind and move on to the next challenge.
 The awareness of the of your own infallibility helps you recognize that the latest candidate that you think is “the one”, may not work out.
 Paul Thomson observed, “Accept that a 50% success is OK and 60% is great and don’t be gun-shy.
 It’s easy to get analysis paralysis.”

 It is critically important to have early evaluation sessions, and observations about willingness to take direction, learn and fit into your culture.
-Most managers complain that they waited too long before taking action with a recent hire and fall into the trap of trying to fix the “person” instead of replacing them.
+Most Searcher/CEO’s complain that they waited too long before taking action with a recent hire and fall into the trap of trying to fix the “person” instead of replacing them.
 Early in my career, I spent a lot of time on “people development” trying to “change the people”, only to discover that many were unwilling to change and struggled to get out of their comfort zone requiring that I “change the people” by removing them from their position!
 Projecting my own values and self-concepts onto them, thinking that they “should want to change”, was my problem.

 Spending as much time with on-boarding and monitoring as you do in the selection process is important.
 Shorten the “honeymoon” time to 60-90 days where you give “the benefit of the doubt” on performance shortfalls.
 Listen carefully to peers and the people working at levels below them around “fit”, work habits and communication skills.